JoinDevathon/Sothatsit-2016/README.md

 Ride around massive battle machines to fight it out with your opponents.

 ### How to use
 When you log in you will be placed in your battle machine.
-You can look around to move around.
+You can look around to move around and your machine will automatically shoot.

+It works better if you find a flat area.

+Also, don't forget to check it out in 3rd person!

 If you die or exit your battle machine you can get a new one by doing /bmachines.